THREE PEAT

 These alliances could heavily utilize penetration testing (pentesting) to identify and mitigate potential backdoor threats proactively.
 This focused approach aims to fortify AI systems, making them as trustworthy and dependable as they are innovative.

 Understanding the next generation of cyber attacks is only the first step.
-Companies looking for LLM pentesting services to improve their security can learn more about the Cobalt Platform: an industry leading Pentest as a Service (PtaaS) provider.
+Companies looking for AI pentesting services to improve their security can learn more about how Cobalt can help.

 Back to Blog